ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 # Security Considerations

 This section elaborates on the security considerations associated with the implementation of cursor pagination in SCIM.
+This draft is under the same security and privacy considerations of those described in RFC 7644.
 It is imperative that implementers consider the following security aspects to safeguard against both deliberate attacks and inadvertent misuse that may compromise the system's security posture.

 ## Threat Model and Security Environment